Arinerron/Arinerron/README.md

 # Hey, I'm Aaron Esau! 👋

-I'm a CS student at Oregon State University, CTF player with [redpwn](https://pwn.red/), [Hackeronie](https://hackerone.com/arinerron2), and avid software developer.
+I'm a CS student at Oregon State University, a CTF player with [redpwn](https://pwn.red/) and [OSUSEC](https://www.osusec.org/), a [Hackeronie](https://hackerone.com/arinerron2), and an avid software developer.

 ------